Key Congressional panel clears nomination of LA mayor as US envoy to India | Politics

 ''It is bipartisan that these vacancies be filled whichever party is in control of the White House,'' Ranking Member Jim Risch said.

-Senator Bob Menendez, Chairman of the Senate Foreign Relations Committee, rued that over 55 nominees are still pending before the committee and many challenges around the world are awaiting them.
+Senator Bob Menendez, Chairman of the Senate Foreign Relations Committee, rued that over 55 nominees were still pending before the committee and many challenges around the world are awaiting them.

-''As I have said many times before this committee and on the Senate floor, prolonged vacancies are not in our interests,'' he said.
+''As I have said many times before this committee and on the Senate floor, prolonged vacancies are not in our interests.
+They undermine our national security, hinder our leadership role abroad and benefit only our adversaries," he said.

 Risch voted 'No' against the German ambassadorial nominee.

-''I'm going to record a 'no' vote against Dr Guttman, but it is not personal.
+''I'm going to record a 'no' vote against Dr. Guttman, but it is not personal.
 I stand ready to work with her and to strengthen our alliance with Germany.
-I also expect her to engage on efforts to stop construction of the Nord Stream two pipeline.
+I also expect her to engage in efforts to stop the construction of the Nord Stream two pipeline.
 I am a no, not because of her qualifications,'' he said.

 ''Certainly, she's qualified, she's had a long and successful career, but I think that probably as with her position with the University of Pennsylvania, it really is a poster child for the ongoing and growing malign influence of China and at our institutions of higher learning, the University of Pennsylvania has accepted millions and millions of dollars in donations in contracts from China,'' Risch said.